The Long Song : Te Waiata Roa

 An international creative residency exploring the global and cross-cultural intersections of land, music and ancestry.

-Instigated by partners in Aotearoa-New Zealand, Alba-Scotland, and Cymru-Wales, this exciting cultural exchange will facilitate curated conversations in the sphere of music, culture, and language, raising awareness and building global alliances of indigenous creators and thinkers.
+Instigated by partners in Aotearoa-New Zealand, Alba-Scotland, and Cymru-Wales, this exciting cultural exchange facilitates curated conversations in the sphere of music, culture, and language, raising awareness and building global alliances of indigenous creators and thinkers.

-Norwegian Sรกmi artists Torgeir Vassvik and Kari Heiman, Scottish Gaelic singer Deirdre Graham, Scots singer Kirsty Law, and Welsh singer Eve Goodman will join the Aotearoans on the land at Knockengorroch farm – a once densely populated settlement, situated deep in the Carsphairn hills of South West Scotland.
-The artists will gather together for a residency the week before, then take part in Knockengorroch Festival 2025.
+Norwegian Sámi artists Torgeir Vassvik and Kari Heimen, Scottish Gaelic singers Griogiar Labhruidh, Deirdre Graham, Scots singer Kirsty Law, and Welsh singer Eve Goodman joined the Aotearoans on the land at Knockengorroch farm – a once densely populated settlement, situated deep in the Carsphairn hills of South West Scotland.
+The artists took part in a residency the week before, before taking part in Knockengorroch Festival 2025.

 Knockengorroch has always championed music about belonging, ancestry and place – and the land has always been integral to that work.
 Through heritage activities, which bring to life some of the diverse stories of communities now gone, Knockengorroch aims to re-connect people, and inspire those to come.
 Connection improves wellbeing as well as inspiring a deeper concern and responsibility for the earth, essential at this time of environmental crisis.
 The Long Song featured artists all have these concerns at their core.

-During the residency, the international participants will share music and world views, exploring how culture interacts with land, languages, and identity.
-Further Scottish cultural leaders and producers will also be invited to take part in a conversation to discuss how our diversity strengthens traditional cultural identity and practice, both now and into the future.
+During the residency, the international participants shared music and world views, exploring how culture interacts with land, languages, and identity.
+Further invited Scottish cultural leaders and producers also took part in a conversation during the residency to discuss how our diversity strengthens traditional cultural identity and practice, both now and into the future.

 The Long Song at Knockengorroch is the continuation of the project begun in March 2024 when Knockengorroch and Trac Cymru were invited to Aotearoa (New Zealand) by the Matariki Cultural Foundation to join other indigenous and international delegates for a conversation about a global indigenous music platform.

-Landing in Wales in early May 2025, the Aotearoan delegation will attend music industry event FOCUS Wales in Wrexham and the Great Escape festival in Brighton before travelling up to Knockengorroch in South West Scotland.
+Landing in Wales in early May 2025, the Aotearoan delegation attended music industry event FOCUS Wales in Wrexham and the Great Escape festival in Brighton before travelling up to Knockengorroch in South West Scotland.

 The The Long Song* project in the UK has been made possible thanks to funding from the British Council Connections Through Culture grant.
 The residency, collaboration and discussions on the land at Knockengorroch have been funded by Creative Scotland.